The business for next week will include:

 I entirely agree with the right hon.
 Lady that all public money should be scrutinised carefully, however it is spent.
 We can be proud that this country has such a good record on its expenditure of public money.
 I think we are one of the least corrupt countries in the world, and that is because we have proper scrutiny of how public money is spent.
 I have every confidence that the way money has been spent by this Government, particularly on the towns fund, has been absolutely proper, because we know that there is scrutiny.
 That is the role of this House and has been since it came into existence.
 It is quite right that that should be the case.

-As regards the review into judicial review, that manifesto commitment is being carried out.
+As regards the review of judicial review, that manifesto commitment is being carried out.
 I am delighted that a Conservative Government are carrying out their manifesto commitments—that is why people voted for us, Mr Speaker.
 It shows that we are people of our word.

 I am fascinated that the right hon.
-Lady should have raised the issue of the Good Law Project; I seem to remember that that is associated with a fox killer—a fellow who likes to go out into his garden and bash poor foxes over the head.
+Lady raised the issue of the Good Law Project; I seem to remember that that is associated with a fox killer—a fellow who likes to go out into his garden and bash poor foxes over the head.
 I am surprised that people want to refer to that organisation, which is not necessarily led by the finest people in the land.

 On Operation Moonshot, I do not recognise the figure of £100 billion having been spent; I am not sure where that comes from.
 Figures get bandied about, but £100 billion is a very, very large amount of money and I have to say that it might have been noticed had that much been spent.